Information for Advocates

 The Unit will do its best to make a realistic assessment of the work involved before offering a case to a volunteer advocate.
 Members will require to form their own view about this before accepting a case.
 No doubt occasionally a hearing will exceed its estimate or the advisory work required is unexpectedly complex.
 Volunteer advocates will have to be flexible in such circumstances.

 The advantage of the proposed scheme is that it allows the Faculty to remain an independent referral bar, albeit the referral is by an advice agency rather than a solicitor.

 Members of Faculty are not obliged to accept any case offered, but where you do take on a pro bono case from the Unit, you must treat it like any other piece of work.
 The services of a particular advocate cannot be requested.
 Once a case is accepted the advice agency representative will deal with you direct and the Unit will cease to be actively involved unless there are unexpected difficulties.

 The Faculty's Professional Indemnity Insurers have confirmed that work accepted through the Unit is covered by your basic policy.

-The proposed scheme requires willingness and a commitment from all members of Faculty to be involved, if it is to have a chance of success.
+The scheme requires willingness and a commitment from all members of Faculty to be involved.

-If you are interested in becoming either a reviewer or panel member please email us at FLSU@advocates.org.uk, stating what it is you wish to volunteer for either Reviewer, Panel Member or both.
+If you are interested in becoming either a volunteer or a reviewer or both please email us at FLSU@advocates.org.uk.